Men’s Health: Tips to Live Well and Age Well Through the Years

 At this age, it is good to:

-• Stay up-to-date with your vaccination schedule to protect against vaccine-preventable diseases (e.g influenza and shingles).
+• Stay up to date with your vaccination schedule to protect against vaccine-preventable diseases (e.g COVID-19, influenza, and shingles).

-At all age groups, these are good practices:
+For all age groups, these are good practices

 • If you are sexually active, consider routine STD testing (on an annual basis) before starting any relationship.
 If there are symptoms of genital discharge, ulcers, or any new genital skin lesions, please see the doctor for a physical review.

-• Cultivating a healthy relationship with food: take time to eat and avoid using the phone or watching videos during mealtimes.
+• Cultivating a healthy relationship with food.
+Take time to eat and avoid using the phone or watching videos during mealtimes.
 Mindful eating is an integral part of the dietary component of any weight loss programmes.
-Generally, it is best is to eat out during lunchtime instead of in the office.
-If you do decide to get takeouts, it is advisable to take a 10-minute stroll after meals.

 • Stress management skills and carving time out for self-care are essential.
 A good start is taking five to 10 minutes a day to practise mindfulness or simple breathing exercises.
-Consider a short walk in the morning, during lunch time, or after dinner, and disengage from devices at the same time where feasible.
+Take a short walk when you can, and disconnect from devices during these times where feasible.